FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 disk.
 Notably, despite the reduced scaling factor, noteworthy enhancements in
 @tps values are evident compared to the baseline (with a scale factor of $100$).
-This enhancement can be attributed to optimizations implemented in the scaled tests, where the number of clients was proportionally adjusted to complement the scale factor, as elucidated in @pgbench-performance-analysis.
+This enhancement can be attributed to optimizations implemented in the scaled tests, where the number of clients is proportionally adjusted to complement the scale factor, as elucidated in @pgbench-performance-analysis.

 Furthermore, with these optimizations, a convergence is observed between the